 🥟 What are Curry Puffs?

-They're traditionally deep fried till golden and crispy and come with an assortment of fillings, ranging from vegetarian potato to chicken and beef.
-For more information about the history of curry puffs in Singapore, click here.
+They're traditionally deep fried till golden and crispy and come with an assortment of fillings, ranging from vegetarian potato to sardine, chicken, and beef.

 Trivia: Despite the "curry" in the name, coconut milk is not used to make curry puffs!
+For more information about the history of curry puffs in Singapore, click here.